Shlhnj/strategicc/docs/guides/03_stockflow_full.md

 ## Step 4 Run with age tracking and Stock & Flow enabled

-This guide doesn't use a spatial multiplier raster, but `spatial_mult_csv` and `mult_dir` are still required constructor arguments — there's no default for either (see [engine reference](../reference/engine.md)).
+This guide doesn't use a spatial multiplier raster, but `spatial_mult_csv` and `mult_dir` are still required constructor arguments, there's no default for either (see [engine reference](../reference/engine.md)).
 Point them at a path and turn the feature off explicitly with `use_spatial_mult=False`; a nonexistent CSV is silently skipped with a printed note, but the argument itself must still be passed:

 ```python
 from strategicc import StrategiccEngine